s2way/nrcm/README.md

 ├── index.js               --> Application entry point
 ```

 If you're using a multi-application server, you can have call `instance.setUp()` several times providing different names.
-NRCM will load all JS files into memory when the server starts and will not check them anymore.
+WaferPie will load all JS files into memory when the server starts and will not check them anymore.

 ## Coding